Here are the top Institutional holders of Amarin Corporation plc (AMRN) shares

 The top institutional shareholder in the company is Baker Brothers Advisors, LLC with over 27.99 million shares valued at $136.88 million.
 The investor’s holdings represent 7.11% of the AMRN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Eversept Partners, LP with 15.94 million shares valued at $77.97 million to account for 4.05% of the shares outstanding.
 The other top investors are BVF Inc. which holds 10.76 million shares representing 2.74% and valued at over $52.62 million, while Boxer Capital, LLC holds 1.53% of the shares totaling 6.0 million with a market value of $29.34 million.

-Amarin Corporation plc (NASDAQ: AMRN) is 28.83% higher on its value in year-to-date trading and has touched a low of $3.36 and a high of $13.92 in the current 52-week trading range.
+Amarin Corporation plc (NASDAQ: AMRN) is 20.86% higher on its value in year-to-date trading and has touched a low of $3.36 and a high of $13.92 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AMRN stock was last observed hovering at around $6.44 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $10.00 for the next 12 months.
-It is also 66.84% off the consensus price target high of $19.00 offered by 9 analysts, but current levels are -5.0% lower than the price target low of $6.00 for the same period.
+The AMRN stock was last observed hovering at around $5.78 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $10.00 for the next 12 months.
+It is also 68.89% off the consensus price target high of $19.00 offered by 9 analysts, but current levels are 1.5% higher than the price target low of $6.00 for the same period.

 Amarin Corporation plc (AMRN) Analyst Forecasts